-No words or even pictures can do justice to the splendor that is Chichen Itza.
-Only when a visitor has the personal experience of staring down into the cenote of sacrifice, or into the eyes of the red jaguar, is the full force of the past truly felt.
+No words, or pictures, can do justice to the splendor that is Chichen Itza.
+Only when a visitor has the personal experience of staring down into the cenote of sacrifice or into the eyes of the red jaguar, is the full force of its past truly felt.

 Their astrological observations were written down in several codices, which now provide us with a multitude of data related to the paths of celestial bodies.
 From the observations they made, the Maya people were able to predict agricultural events, eclipses, and develop a calendar that was more accurate than the one we use today.

 Chichen Itza was the mayor city of the Post classic Maya.
-It was a place for mystery and magic, and power so pervasive, those centuries after its decline it was considered holy.
-Monumental architecture marks the center of a city that in its day covered more than 25 sq kilometers.
-Settlers appeared in the area as early as 300 B.C., but not until 750 A.D. is there evidence of urban planning.
-By 900 A.D. and under the Maya, Chichén Itzá is a thriving metropolis of 50,000 inhabitants.
+It was a place for mystery and magic and power so pervasive, that even centuries after its decline it continues to be considered Holy.
+Monumental architecture marks the center of a city that in its day covered more than 25 sq. kilometers.
+Settlers appeared in the area, as early as 300 B.C. but not until 750 A.D. is there evidence of urban planning.
+By 900 A.D., under Mayan rule, Chichén Itzá became a thriving metropolis of 50,000 inhabitants.

+At Chichen Itza, the Maya civilization reached its pinnacle; art, astronomy, medicine, agriculture, architecture all flourished here.
 The Maya understood the concept of the space between zero and one.
 They used binary numbers that are used today in computing.

 Everywhere at Chichen Itza one encounters strong, silent testimony to the power and achievements of this remarkable civilization.
 The reflecting basins at the Caracol, each sculpted with a god-figure, allowed Maya astronomers to chart the positions and movements of the planets and stars.

-The magnificent carvings on the walls of the ball-court tell the grisly yet enthralling story of the ritual version of the Maya game of Pok-ta-Pok, and portray the losing captain being decapitated in the spring renewal ritual.
+The magnificent carvings on the walls of the ball-court tell the grisly, yet enthralling, story of the ritual version of the Maya game of Pok-ta-Pok and portray the losing captain being decapitated in the spring renewal ritual.